-BS 1016 - Methods for analysis and testing of coal and coke (for example for moisture content, ash, volatile matter, gross calorific value, sulphur, chlorine, carbon, hydrogen and nitrogen).
+This shows methods for analysis and testing of coal and coke (for example for moisture content, ash, volatile matter, gross calorific value, sulphur, chlorine, carbon, hydrogen and nitrogen).

-BS 1017 (Part 1) - Methods for the automatic or manual sampling of coal.
+BS 1017 (Part 1)

+Methods for the automatic or manual sampling of coal.
 The mechanical sampling aspects of BS 1017 - 1:1989 (coal) and BS1017 - 2:1994 (coke) have been superseded by BS ISO 13909 parts 1 to 8.
 The manual sampling aspects of BS1017 will be replaced by BS ISO 18383, currently in preparation.
 BS 1017-1 and BS1017-2 will be withdrawn on publication of BS ISO 18383.

+CEN 343

-CEN 343 - A set of European standards which covers many aspects of the measurement, sampling and management of solid recovered fuels.
+A set of European standards which covers many aspects of the measurement, sampling and management of solid recovered fuels.
 The most relevant are:

-BS EN 15440:2011 - solid recovered fuels - method for the determination of biomass content

-BS EN 15358:2011 - solid recovered fuels - quality management systems - particular requirements for their application to the production of solid recovered fuels

-Directive 2004/22/EC on measuring instruments applies to measurements of fuel gas volume.

-ISO 3170: 2004 - Petroleum liquids: manual sampling - this specifies the manual methods for sampling from fixed tanks, railcars, road vehicles, ships and barges, drums, cans or from liquids being pumped in pipelines.

-BS EN ISO 3171:1999, BS 2000-476:2002 - Petroleum liquids: automatic pipeline sampling - this specifies procedures for crude oil and liquid petroleum products being conveyed by pipeline.

-BS EN ISO 6976:2005 - this specifies the calculation of CV and other properties of natural gas.
+- EN ISO 21644:2021: Measuring the Biomass Content of Solid Recovered Fuels (SRF) - BS EN 15358:2011: solid recovered fuels quality management systems particular requirements for their application to the production of solid recovered fuels - Directive 2004/22/EC on measuring instruments applies to measurements of fuel gas volume. - ISO 3170: 2004 Petroleum liquids: manual sampling this specifies the manual methods for sampling from fixed tanks, railcars, road vehicles, ships and barges, drums, cans or from liquids being pumped in pipelines. - BS EN ISO 3171:1999, BS 2000-476:2002 Petroleum liquids: automatic pipeline sampling - this specifies procedures for crude oil and liquid petroleum products being conveyed by pipeline. - EN ISO 6976:2016 this specifies the calculation of CV and other properties of natural gas. - ISO/FDIS 1383394: Stationary source emissions -- Determination of the ratio of biomass (biogenic) and fossil-derived carbon dioxide -- Radiocarbon sampling and determination

-ISO/FDIS 13833: Stationary source emissions -- Determination of the ratio of biomass (biogenic) and fossil-derived carbon dioxide -- Radiocarbon sampling and determination
+94 ISO 13833:2013 - Stationary source emissions - Determination of the ratio of biomass (biogenic) and fossil-derived carbon dioxide - Radiocarbon sampling and determination

-Appendix 13 - Glossary
+Appendix 12: Glossary